 Participants to the 30th Serge Vigot La Rochelle Marathon will have “B-Tag ChronoTrack” as timing system.

-An optional insurance premium of 7€ can be added to the registration fees to cover cancellation due to illness, injury or accident as well as the death of a spouse, parent or child.
-By Saturday 28th November 2020.
+An optional insurance premium of 7€ can be added to the registration fees.
+It does not apply for a cancellation due to Covid-19.
+It only covers cancellation due to illness, injury or accident as well as the death of a spouse, parent or child.
+A medical certificate or a written proof should be sent to La Rochelle Serge Vigot Marathon at the latest on November 27, 2021.
 Refund will be 56€ where a registration fee of 63€ including cancellation insurance has been paid and 64€ for a registration of 71€.

 All competitors expressly authorize the organizers of the Serge Vigot La Rochelle Marathon, as well as their sponsors, partners and press contacts, to use or keep any image either still or moving on which they might appear, taken during their participation in the Serge Vigot La Rochelle Marathon, for any purpose including promotional and publicity material, in any part of the world and for the longest period allowed by the law, by regulations, and by current treaties including any extensions which might be authorized to this time limit, pursuant to the law named « Informatique et Libertés » dated January 6, 1978.